You may think that once winter sets in your garden is going to be barren and bare. But it doesn’t have to be.

 Growing Winter Jasmine

-Winter Jasmine is a deciduous shrub that produces bright yellow flowers on bare stems in winter.
+Winter Jasmine is a deciduous shrub.
+It will give you bright yellow flowers in the winter that grow on bare stems.

 What You Need